bennylut/protopy/README.md

 Sometimes, your template may contain files that you want to exclude from the rendering process.
 You can use a `.protopyignore` file for that (just add glob patterns to it similar to `.gitignore` file)

+### Copying content without templating

+Sometimes, your template may contain directories that you want to copy as is (without passing through the template engine).
+To do so, all you need to do is to include a `.protopypreserve` file inside the directory that you want to preserve as is.

 ### Dynamic file positioning